alejofv/alejof-thumbnailer/README.md

 Puts a message in the `media-thumbnail-signal` queue to request a thumbnail generation.

-Requires a `x-blob-path`  header containing the path of the blob (including the container), which will be used as the message content.
+Requires a `x-blob-path`  header containing the path of the blob (including the container name).
+This value will be used as the message content.

-# Processing Flow
+## Processing Flow

 ![flow](./docs/flow.png)